-Celecoxib is also noted, from clinical studies, to improve stiffness, pain, and physical function for OA patients.
-For those who are RA patients, celecoxib has been shown to reduce joint swelling and tenderness.
+Clinical studies have also noted the NSAID medication to improve stiffness, pain, and physical function for OA patients.
+For RA patients, celecoxib has been shown to reduce joint swelling and tenderness.
 Patients suffering from acute pain have been found to experience almost immediate relief with this prescription.
 This pain reliever works by inhibiting COX-2 (Cyclooxygenase-2), an enzyme in the body that causes pain and inflammation.1 Celebrex may also be prescribed for those who regularly experience painful menstruation.2

 Side Effects of Celebrex

 For heart patients, Celebrex does not interfere with the antiplatelet effect of low-dose aspirin.
 That being the case, it is important to know that, over time, NSAID use actually increases the risk of ulcers and stomach bleeding.
-There are still cardiovascular risks to keep in mind, and celecoxib is one of the medications that can “increase the chance of heart attack or stroke…death…(and) Do not take Celebrex right before or after certain heart surgeries”.
+There are still cardiovascular risks to keep in mind.
+And Celebrex is one of the medications that can “increase the chance of heart attack or stroke…death…(and) Celebrex should not be used right before or after certain heart surgeries”.

 Alternative Treatments for Arthritis

-Care provided by a chiropractor or physical therapy treatments may be helpful for those with arthritis.
-Heat, ice, range-of-motion exercises, and transcutaneous electrical stimulation (TENS) may be able to more safely assist those with arthritic pain with a greatly diminished chance of experiencing any side effects.
+Chiropractic care or physical therapy treatments may be helpful for those with arthritis.
+Heat, ice, range-of motion exercises, and transcutaneous electrical stimulation (TENS) may be able to more safely assist those with arthritic pain with a greatly diminished chance of experiencing any side effects.
 The use of ergonomic devices can also provide daily relief.
 Even patients who have not developed arthritis should keep their ergonomics and posture in mind to avoid unnecessary or repetitive stress that could lead to future complications.